How to Help Your Menopause Symptoms

 However, the first thing to do is actually make more time for sex and try using more massage and foreplay, too.

-Hormone changes are a main cause, and progesterone is the main hormone behind sex drive in women so if you are low that will be having an effect.
+Hormone changes are a main cause, and progesterone is the key hormone behind sex drive in women so if you are low that will be having an effect.

-Other things that diminish your sex drive can strike at the same time such as tiredness, poor sleep, bladder trouble, or feeling anxious, depressed or stressed.
+Other things that diminish your sex drive can strike at the same time such as tiredness, poor sleep, bladder trouble, feeling anxious, depressed or stressed and relationship issues can play a part too.

 Mood swings

-You may experience sudden unexpected bouts of crying, being angry, more sad than usual what even more happy than usual but whatever it is it seems more extreme.
+You may experience sudden unexpected bouts of crying, being angry, more sad than usual or even more happy than usual but whatever it is it seems more extreme.

 Headaches